haihala/haihala.github.io/src/lib/posts/glove80-review.md

 multi-key macro).
 You can use ZMK and build it yourself, which allows you to store your configuration in a git repo.
 I will probably do this from now on.

-A few years ago I had tried dvorak due to the need to optimize, but it came with a bunch of problems.
+A few years ago I had tried Dvorak due to the need to optimize, but it came with a bunch of problems.
 Almost every time I played a game, I needed to rebind all of the keys.
 That was, if the game even allowed for it.
 If I used someone else's computer, I granny typed with my index fingers.
-Eventually I gave up, but formed a theory that the benefits of dvorak could be achieved via other means, which would give the speed and comfort benefits without the problems.
+Eventually I gave up, but formed a theory that the benefits of Dvorak could be achieved via other means, which would give the speed and comfort benefits without the problems.
 My current layout seems to validate that theory.
 The learning curve was notably better as well, but my earlier experimentation may have helped with that.

 On the topic of gaming, the glove80 is somewhat cumbersome in fps games.
-The keys one is supposed to use with the middle and the ring finger are deeper within the keywells.
+The keys one is supposed to use with the middle and the ring finger are deeper within the key wells.
 This is quite comfortable when typing, but not the best when using wasd to move.
 I added a layer that shifted everything to the right by one space, but this then had problems with what keys were available.
 Reaching T with your right hand is trivial under normal circumstances, but if everything is shifted to the right by a step, it jumps to the other half.
 After a while, I just settled to having a separate gaming keyboard.
-Unlike with dvorak, I have no problems switching back and forth.
+Unlike with Dvorak, I have no problems switching back and forth.

 My major complaints have to do with minor physical traits.
 The feet of the